hvwaldow/git-novice-hvw/episodes/10-conflict.md

 [main 21032c3] Use image of just guacamole instead of with nachos
 ```

-If instead we want to use Jimmy's version, we can use `git checkout` with
+If instead we want to use the other version, we can use `git checkout` with
 Jimmy's commit identifier, `439dc8c0`:

 ```bash